 Sanctions Against the International Criminal Court: Constitutional and International Law Issues

-On January 27, 2021, the American Branch’s ICC Committee, along with Cleveland Marshall School of Law, AALS National Security Law Section, and the American Society of International Law’s International Courts and Tribunals Interest Group hosted a virtual panel on “Sanctions Against the International Criminal Court: Constitutional and International Law Issues.”
+On January 27, 2021, the American Branch’s International Criminal Court Committee, along with Cleveland Marshall School of Law, AALS National Security Law Section, and the American Society of International Law’s International Courts and Tribunals Interest Group hosted a virtual panel on “Sanctions Against the International Criminal Court: Constitutional and International Law Issues.”
 Moderated by Gregory Magarian, Professor of Law at Washington University School of Law, the event featured ABILA President Leila N. Sadat, a Professor of Law at Washington University School of Law; Milena Sterio, a Professor of Law at Cleveland-Marshall College of Law; Gabor Rona, a Professor of Practice at Cardozo School of Law; Scarlet Kim, an attorney at the ACLU; and Ambassador Stephen J. Rapp, a Distinguished Fellow at the United States Holocaust Memorial Museum’s Center for Prevention of Genocide and Senior Fellow of Practice at the Center for Law and former Ambassador-at-Large, Office of Global Criminal Justice, U.S. Department of State.